Chymyst/chymyst-core/docs/other_work.md

 ```

-In the JoCaml syntax, `a` and `c` are declared implicitly, together with the reaction.
+In the JoCaml syntax, molecule emitters `a` and `c` are declared implicitly, together with the reaction.
 Implicit declaration of molecule emitters (“channels”) is not possible in `Chymyst` because Scala macros do not allow us to insert a new top-level name declaration into the code.
 So, molecule declarations need to be explicit and show the types of values (`b[Int, Int]` and so on).
 Other than that, `Chymyst`'s syntax is closely modeled on that of `ScalaJoin` and JoCaml.

-Another departure from JoCaml is that the linearity restriction is lifted for input patterns.
+Another departure from JoCaml is that
-In `Chymyst`, reactions can declare any number of repeated input molecules, as well as repeated blocking molecules.
+in `Chymyst`, reactions can declare any number of repeated input molecules, as well as repeated blocking molecules.
 The novel reply syntax disambiguates the destination of the reply value:

 ```scala